hollowdoor/dom_ops/README.md

 indexOf is used internally so DOM operations like replace will work to replace any value added by itself, or contained in a template you provide.
 Alternatively you can just pass an index to a method that accepts an index.

-Keep reference variables to the children of a template if you need to operate on those later. indexOf won't serve you to get references of children of a template.
+Keep reference variables to the children of a template if you need to operate on those later.

+**If you use operations like append with strings the same strings can be used with indexOf**.
+The look up for a string in indexOf is not discriminatory in any way so know that only the first match will be used.
+The algorithm is very simple so there will sometimes be false positives if your input string is not very unique.

 ### get(index)